If you’re looking to spend a winter weekend in the Colorado Rockies, full of hot springs, snow and adventure, this is the post for you!

 I believe this played a huge part in how much we all bonded throughout this Coors Light experience.
 Great work BC!

 Looking for more USA inspiration?
 Here are 15 USA National parks you must visit in your lifetime!

 The Dunton Hot Springs experience…

-We were absolutely spoilt when it came to the second location of the experience.
-I definitely think the majority of our jaws had to be picked up off of the ground when we arrived to Dunton Hot Springs, the 5* exclusive resort nestled deep within the San Juan Mountains of the Colorado Rockies.
-Hot springs, freestanding bath tubs, log fires, cosy long table dinners with other guests, homemade meals and absolutely everything in-between… you name it.
-It’s safe to say this is a once in a lifetime kind of resort.
+We were spoilt when it came to the second location of the experience.
+I think the majority of our jaws had to be picked up off of the ground when we arrived at Dunton Hot Springs, the 5* exclusive resort nestled deep within the San Juan Mountains of the Colorado Rockies.
+Hot springs, freestanding bathtubs, log fires, cosy long table dinners with other guests, homemade meals and absolutely everything in between… you name it.
+It’s safe to say this is a once-in-a-lifetime kind of resort.

 Luckily for us, we were treated to two nights here as we headed out on tailored adventures on the days in between.
-The lovely team here at Dunton Hot Springs put together an itinerary filled with everything nature would allow us to do (which unfortunately ended up being limited due to mother natures snow dumping and low visibility).
-Nevertheless we still managed to head out ice climbing, snowmobiling, snow shoeing and we even got the chance to spend a few hours at Dunton River Camp – the ranch and additional property in the fantastic Dunton family.
+The lovely team here at Dunton Hot Springs put together an itinerary filled with everything nature would allow us to do (which unfortunately ended up being limited due to Mother Nature snow dumping and low visibility).
+Nevertheless, we still managed to head out ice climbing, snowmobiling, and snowshoeing and we even got the chance to spend a few hours at Dunton River Camp – the ranch and additional property in the fantastic Dunton family.